Tools

 It is likely that additional service changes will be necessary in future years if a sustainable funding structure cannot be established for MCTS.
 Costs to maintain the system continue to rise while funding continues to fall.

-MCTS will engage with the public throughout 2026 as it evaluates service levels for 2027.
+MCTS will engage with the public throughout 2026 as we evaluate service levels for 2027.

 Will There be Sheriff’s Deputies Onboard Buses?

-As a part of the 2026 Recommended Budget, $300,000 would be allocated to support a proposed partnership between MCTS and the Office of the Sheriff.
+As a part of the 2026 Adopted Budget, $300,000 would be allocated to support a proposed partnership between MCTS and the Office of the Sheriff.
 To enhance and supplement safety and security for operators and riders, a pilot program would deploy deputies to targeted bus routes.
 The program is expected to last approximately one year.
-Program details are still being finalized.
 This initiative would complement MCTS’ existing in-house security efforts, reinforcing MCTS’ commitment to safe transit for all riders and our employees.

 Why This Matters